 You can use a personal loan to cover any legitimate expense, including senior care.
 You'll get access to a lump sum, which you pay off in monthly repayments plus interest and fees over time.

-Personal loans work well for covering one-time expenses and aren’t typically a great long-term solution since future costs can be difficult to predict.
-You might want to consider a personal loan to cover the cost of a medical procedure.
+Personal loans work well for covering one-time expenses and aren't typically a great long-term solution since future costs can be difficult to predict.
+You might want to consider a personal loan to cover the cost of a medical procedure, but not ongoing costs.

 4. Assisted living and bridge loans

 If your family has an unexpected assisted living cost that needs to be taken care of immediately, this might be the option for you.
 These loans are made for short-term financial gaps when you're waiting for longer-term solutions to come through — like the sale of a house or veteran benefits.

 With an assisted living or bridge loan, you can typically get approved in as little as one day.
 You'll have up to 12 months to pay it off, and the costs can sometimes be split between as many as six people, easing the burden on any one individual.
 These loans are unsecured and lenders might require all coapplicants to have good credit to qualify for a competitive rate.